Genetic Counseling & Testing

 - Increasing age, with highest occurrence in women after 50

-- Personal or family history of ovarian, breast, endometrial, or colon cancer
+- History of ovarian, breast, endometrial, colon cancer, pancreatic cancer, or aggressive prostate cancer in men

 - Uninterrupted ovulation (having no pregnancies, infertility, or miscarriages)

-- Presence of gene mutations, especially in BRCA1, BRCA2, or Lynch Syndrome gene
+- Presence of genetic mutations, especially in BRCA1, BRCA2, or in a Lynch Syndrome gene

-- Usage of hormone replacement therapy, such as after menopause
+- Usage of hormone replacement therapy, such as for menopausal symptoms

 - Ashkenazi Jewish heritage with a personal and/or family history of breast or ovarian cancer

-- Two or more persons on the same side of your family been diagnosed with cancer before age 30
+- Two or more persons on the same side of your family been diagnosed with cancer before age 50 (especially ovarian, breast, endometrial, colon, pancreatic, aggressive prostate, or male breast cancer)

-- Two or more closely related people in your family had the same type of cancer
+- Two or more closely related people in your family that had the same type of cancer, especially if one diagnosis is before age 50

 - Anyone in your family has had rare or unusual types of cancer (like male breast cancer)